Understanding Active vs Passive Investment Management

-- The efficient market theory holds that all relevant information is available to investors at any given time and from US experience covering more than 20 years, most active managers don’t outperform their benchmark index on a consistent basis – how do you pick the ones that will?
+- The efficient market theory holds that all relevant information is available to investors at any given time and from US experience covering more than 20 years, most active managers don’t outperform their benchmark index on a consistent basis.

-- The costs of running index tracking funds are generally much less than for active funds
+- The costs of running index-tracking funds are generally less than for active funds

 - Guaranteed mediocrity – not possible to outperform by any degree, and likely to underperform after taking into account charges